DESIGN GUIDELINES FOR COMPLETE SYSTEMS

 7.2 Special care should be exercised in order to prevent excessive bending moment from being exerted on the mechanical fittings due to forced installation.

-8.1 In case of of fittings that should be protected by fix points (as specified on our Engineering Guide), the fix points must be located before and after each fitting.
+8.1 In case of fittings that should be protected by fix points (as specified on our Engineering Guide), the fix points must be located before and after each fitting.
+For further details see table on page 101.

 9. Specifying the length of the Pexgol straight sections and elbows as separate items is acceptable after the design has been completed and approved by the designers and by Golan.